SunkissedQueen/same-porfolio-different-tech/portfolio-projects/chicken-tender/chicken-tinder-backend/README.md

 - To add seeds to the database, ensure database has been created, given resource or model, and migrated:
   - $ rails db:seed

+- To view chickens in rails console
+  > Chicken.all
+  > Chicken.count

+### CORS branch:cors
 - Enable our Rails application to accept requests from the React application
 ```ruby
   # Skip Authenticity Token in app/controllers/application_controller.rb